danainjax/arrow-restaurant-client/notes.md

 BUILD NOTES
 -[X] Render all the Pizzas (menu) to the DOM
--[X] Make sure the images come through on the Pizzas
+-[X] Make sure the images come through on the Pizzas -[ ] Create an order object on the front end and send it to the back end -[ ] Get the created order from the back-end and display it on the front end -[ ] Add the functionality to cancel an order.

 # MVP